 Research for pay

 In some cases, you can be paid to conduct research-related activities.
 As with research for credit, you must be involved in a biology-related research project, and not simply providing services that are only distantly related to research goals.
 Current pay rates are ~$10-12/hr depending on experience.
 After you and your faculty member agree to the terms, you must visit the Biological Sciences finance office to complete appropriate paperwork to get paid.
 You will then be responsible for completing bi-weekly timesheets that your faculty mentor signs.
-If you are hired at the start of a semester, you should register for BIOL 4698.
+If you are hired at the start of a semester, you should register for BIOS 4698.
 Although these are audit-only, no-credit courses that do not count towards your program of study, they allow you to document your paid research experience on your transcript.
 Your faculty mentor must provide permission for you to register by emailing Benita Black (include student name and GT ID#); you can find full instructions on the Permits and Registration page.

-Competitive paid research fellowships
+Paid research fellowships

 Georgia Tech offers a number of competitive paid research fellowships that match you with a Georgia Tech faculty member for a semester-long research experience.
 These programs also have travel awards.
 For more information, see